Only 20 Percent Paas FMGE, Why Pass Percentage is so Low?

 Difference in MBBS Curriculum

 When it comes to medical universities abroad, the curriculum can be quite different from that taught in India.
 Subjects such as community medicine, forensic medicine, and preventive medicine, which are crucial for the FMGE, often get limited attention.
-Additionally, foreign medical schools tend to have their own unique curricula and teaching styles that differ from those of Indian medical colleges.
+Additionally, foreign medical schools tend to have their own unique curriculum and teaching styles that differ from those of Indian medical colleges.
 Many of these institutions might not focus on the specifics of the Indian medical system, which is essential for the FMGE exam.

 Also Read: